geniuxconsulting/javascript/README.md

 ## Accessors

+  - Direct property access is preferred over accessor functions
+  - Rather use `Object.defineProperty` to implement custom properties than using accessor functions
   - Accessor functions for properties are not required
   - If you do make accessor functions use getVal() and setVal('hello')